${\bar{B}^{0}_{s}}$ and its excited meson production via top quark decays at the LHC: Summary

 Numerical results show that excited $|(b\bar{s})[1P]\rangle$ or $|(\bar{b}s)[1P]\rangle$ states in addition to the ground $1S$-wave states can also provide sizable contributions to the $|(b\bar{s})[n]\rangle$ or $|(b\bar{s})[n]\rangle$ quarkonium production through top quark decays, so one needs to take the excited states into consideration for a sound estimation.
 If all the excited states decay to the ground state $|(b\bar{s})[1^1S_0]\rangle$, we can obtain the total decay width for the $|(b\bar{s})\rangle$ quarkonium production through top quark decays as shown by Eq.~(\ref{tWbs1}).
 At the LHC, due to its high collision energy and high luminosity, sizable $|(b\bar{s})[n]\rangle$ or $|(\bar{b}s)[n]\rangle$ quarkonium events can be produced in $t$-quark or $\bar{t}$-quark decays; i.e., about $1.3\times10^6$ $|(b\bar{s})\rangle$ or $|s[n]\rangle$$|(\bar{b}s)\rangle$ quarkonium events per year can be obtained.

-: We are grateful to Professor Xing-Gang Wu for many enlightening discussions.
-This work was supported in part by the Natural Science Foundation of China under Grant No.11347024, the Scientific and Technological Research Program of Chongqing Municipal Education Commission under Grant No. KJ1401313 and the Research Foundation of Chongqing University of Science and Technology under Grant No. CK2016Z03, the Natural Science Foundation Project of CQCSTC under Grant No. 2014jcyjA00030.
+: This work was supported in part by the Natural Science Foundation of China under Grant No.11347024, the Scientific and Technological Research Program of Chongqing Municipal Education Commission under Grant No. KJ1401313 and the Research Foundation of Chongqing University of Science and Technology under Grant No. CK2016Z03, the Natural Science Foundation Project of CQCSTC under Grant No. 2014jcyjA00030.